A 100 % online leadership development program, that is personal and interactive

 Work is changing and hence leadership must change too!
 Because of new disruptive technologies, increased competition, lower barriers to entry in existing industries and other external factors work is changing fast.
 No longer are the days where industries and work were stable and foreseeable.
 Today, what worked yesterday is not valid tomorrow.
 In order to lead organisations and people, who must themselves be extremely adaptable, collaborative and self-leading, management must change too.

-The Scandinavian approach to leadership might have the answer to this new management challenge.
-Scandinavian leadership is very much anchored in traits like ‘trust’, ‘openness’, ‘inclusion’ and ‘equality.
+The Nordic approach to leadership might have the answer to this new management challenge.
+Nordic leadership is very much anchored in traits like ‘trust’, ‘openness’, ‘inclusion’ and ‘equality.
 Traits which seem to fit well with this new collaborative scenario.

 It is exactly these characteristics we will train in LOC program – and how they can be implemented in other business and management cultures for better performance and business results.